UltraDeveloper7/Youtube-Downloader/README.md

 ```

 3. Use the application:
    - Paste the YouTube video URL into the input field.
+   - Select where do you want to be installed.
    - Select the desired video and audio formats.
    - Click the "Download" button to start the download process.

 ## Disclaimer
 This application is for educational and personal use only.
 Respect the terms of service of the platforms you are downloading content from.

 ## Contributing

-If you find any issues or have suggestions for improvement, feel free to open an issue or submit a pull request.
+If you encounter issues or have suggestions for improvement, feel free to open an issue or submit a pull request on the [GitHub repository page](https://github.com/UltraDeveloper7/Youtube-Downloader).

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the [MIT License](LICENSE).
+You can find the full text of the license [here](https://opensource.org/licenses/MIT).

 ## Acknowledgments
 - [PyQt](https://riverbankcomputing.com/software/pyqt/)
 - [yt_dlp](https://github.com/yt-dlp/yt-dlp)
 - [FFmpeg](https://ffmpeg.org/)